reggi/writing/2015-07-19-address-api.md

 ## Mockups

 Below are mockups that describe different webpages and the flow from one page to the next.
-Each square is a figure, they move from left to right, you might need to scroll to the right to see some of them.
+Each square is a page, they move from left to right, you might need to scroll to the right to see some of them.

-### Mail app site and dashboard
+### `App` Homepage & Dashboard

-* Figure 1.
-View Homeapge
+1. View Homeapge
-* Figure 2.
-Login to the app, if not already logged in.
+2. Login or signup.
+If already logged in redirect's to next page.
-* Figure 3.
-View Dashbaord
+3. View dashboard

 ```
 +---------------------------+   +---------------------------+   +---------------------------+